chrispsim/netlify-blog/about.md

 permalink: /about/
 ---

-# Hello, I'm Chris 👋
+# Hey there, I'm Chris 👋

-I'm a product designer and a natural user interface (NUI) researcher that transforms challenging problems into elegant, functional, and accessible solutions.
-I'm currently a senior at the University of Washington majoring in Communications and Applied Computing.
+I'm an aspiring product designer that transforms challenging problems into elegant, inclusive, and accessible solutions.
+I'm currently a senior at the University of Washington, Tacoma majoring in Communications with a minor in Applied Computing.

 ## What I'm doing right now 🧐
+**Undergraduate Research Assistant**
+EMAR, University of Washington HCDE | Greater Seattle Area
+_June, 2019 - present_

 **UX/UI Design Intern**
 Sands Costner & Associates | Greater Seattle Area
-_July, 2019 - present_
+_July, 2019 - Sep, 2019_

-**Undergraduate Research Assistant**
-University of Washington | Greater Seattle Area
-_June, 2019 - present_

 **Student Designer**
 Global Innovation and Design Lab | Tacoma, WA
-_July, 2019 - present_
+_July, 2019 - Sep, 2019_

-**HCDE Workshop Mentor**
+**Design Thinking Workshop Facilitator**
 Global Innovation and Design Lab | Tacoma, WA
-_Starting in Sep, 2019_
+_Sep, 2019 - present_

 This site is built using Jekyll with the Athena theme and is deployed on Netlify.